CURENT provides a wide range of exciting opportunities for graduate education within several technical areas relevant to an evolving power industry:

 Financial support is available in the form of Graduate Research Assistantships (GRA) and Graduate Teaching Assistantships (GTA).

 New applicants should apply to the UT Graduate School and follow the procedures described here.
-Additionally, new applicants should submit an online application directly to the Electrical Engineering and Computer Science (EECS) department.
+Additionally, new applicants should contact the faculty member that they are interested in working with to inquire about GRA and GTA positions.